-Division 6 Offences in relation to inspectors
+Division 6-Offences in relation to inspectors

-188 Offence to hinder or obstruct inspector
+188-Offence to hinder or obstruct inspector

-(1) A person must not intentionally hinder or obstruct an inspector in exercising his or her compliance powers, or induce or attempt to induce any other person to do so.
+A person must not intentionally hinder or obstruct an inspector in exercising his or her compliance powers, or induce or attempt to induce any other person to do so.

-- (a) in the case of an individual \$10 000; or - (b) in the case of a body corporate \$50 000. - (2) Section 12B does not apply to an offence against subsection (1).
+- (a) in the case of an individual-\$10 000; - (b) in the case of a body corporate-\$50 000.

-189 Offence to impersonate inspector
+189-Offence to impersonate inspector

-(1) A person who is not an inspector must not, in any way, recklessly hold himself or herself out to be an inspector.
+A person who is not an inspector must not, in any way, hold himself or herself out to be an inspector.